 Purpose of the Program

-to pursue an additional endorsement - specifically in the field of autism.
+The 18 credit hour certificate is designed for graduate students who seek additional expertise in the field of autism.
 This program is designed to provide multidisciplinary training experience in competencies to work effectively with individuals with autism in a variety of educational and community settings.
-Students can choose to pursue this endorsement alone, or may potentially incorporate it into the Master Teacher program.
+Special educators seeking an additional endorsement in autism should apply for the autism endorsement

 Admission is through the College of Graduate Studies

 .
-Students pursuing this endorsement must have a teaching certificate with a prior special education endorsement, and have met the graduate admission requirements for non-degree status.
-Students pursuing the autism endorsement in conjunction with the Master Teacher program must adhere to the corresponding admission requirements for that graduate program.
+Students pursuing this certificate should have a background in education, psychology, communication disorders, or another related discipline and have met the graduate admission requirements for non-degree status.
+Students pursuing the autism program in conjunction with another graduate program must adhere to the corresponding admission requirements for that graduate program.

 SPE 531 (3) Autism Spectrum Disorder: Educational Implications

 CDO 550 (3) Communication Assessment and Intervention in Children with

 Autism Spectrum Disorders

 PSY 586 (3) Applied Behavior Analysis in Education

 At least two months before graduation (commencement) the student must apply for the graduate certificate through College of Graduate Studies